codeonbeans/botfetchr/README.md

 -   **Context Cancellation**: Proper cleanup on shutdown signals
 -   **Browser Failure**: Individual browser failures don't affect the entire pool
 -   **Timeout Management**: Configurable timeouts for long-running tasks
+-   **Retry Logic**: Automatic retries for failed download attempts
+-   **Connection Pooling**: Database connection management with automatic recovery

+## 🚀 Scaling & Performance

+### Horizontal Scaling

+-   Increase `browserpool.poolSize` for more concurrent downloads
+-   Add more Redis cluster nodes for better task distribution
+-   Use database connection pooling for optimal resource usage

+### Performance Tuning

+-   Adjust `taskQueueSize` based on memory constraints
+-   Optimize `retryCount` and `timeout` values for your use case
+-   Use headless mode (`browserpool.headless: true`) for better performance

+## 📄 License

+This project is licensed under the MIT License - see the [LICENSE](https://claude.ai/chat/LICENSE) file for details.